cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 # CBOR Encoding {#encoding}

-This section specifies CBOR certificates.
+This section specifies the content and encoding for CBOR certificates.
 The CBOR certificate can be a native CBOR certificate, in which case the signature is calculated on the CBOR encoded data, or a CBOR compressed X.509 certificates in which case the signature is calculated on the DER encoded ASN.1 data in the X.509 certificate.
 In both cases the certificate content is adhering to the restrictions given by {{RFC7925}}.
 The corresponding ASN.1 schema is given in {{appA}}.

-The encoding and compression has several components including: ASN.1 and base64 encoding are replaced with CBOR encoding, static fields are elided, and elliptic curve points are compressed.
+The encoding and compression has several components including: ASN.1 DER and base64 encoding are replaced with CBOR encoding, static fields are elided, and elliptic curve points are compressed.
 The X.509 fields and there CBOR encodings are listed below.
 Combining these different components reduces the certificate size significantly, something that is not possible with general purpose compressions algorithms, see {{fig-table}}.

 CBOR certificates are defined in terms of RFC 7925 profiled X.509 certificates: